 The required text mentioned above, a TI84 calculator or the equivalent, lose

 paper, pencils and a ruler are required course materials.

 Refer to Schedule of Classes on college policy under subtitle Academic Integrity

 ; in addition, cheating and plagiarism is not tolerated and will be decisively met

 with grade F for test/ assignment, and, or dismissal from class depending on the circumstances.

-homework and class assignments, attendance, and a final exam.
+tests and quizzes, homework and class assignments, attendance, and a final exam.